It’s Cookie Season. Get yours at ilovecookies.org!

 What is a Council Emergency Card?

+Council Emergency Cards are a business card with the GSNorCal emergency line number and links for emergency forms.
 Leaders must have with them the most current council emergency cards.
 All adults should have a copy of the card along with troop emergency contact information.
-Note that there are 10 cards in the document and that it should be printed double-sided to ensure that everyone has the emergency phone numbers.
-Please remember to observe the […]
+Note that there are 10 cards in the document and that it […]

 Resources – Health Forms